napari/napari.github.io/dev/_sources/gallery/nD_image.rst

 Display one 4-D image layer using the :func:`view_image` API.

+.. tags:: visualization-nD

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-26
+GENERATED FROM PYTHON SOURCE LINES 9-28